Pete Dello: key obituary facts

-Pete Dello British singer and songwriter dead at age 83
+Pete Dello was a British singer (Honeybus) and songwriter.

 Pete Dello, the British singer and songwriter best known as lead singer of Honeybus, died on February 21, 2026, at the age of 83.